 Social media has become much more than just a platform for connecting with friends and family.
-It is a stage for one to express opinions, share content, and build a brand and for organizations to connect with its consumers.
+It is a stage for one to express opinions, share content, and build a brand and for organizations to connect with their consumers.
 The more famous someone becomes, the more those posts are scrutinized and can be viewed as the opinion of their employer.

-Seems like everyday there’s another celebrity being called out for a tweet they made years ago.
+Seems like every day there’s another celebrity called out for a tweet they made years ago.
 James Gunn was let go from directing Guardians of the Galaxy 3, after offensive tweets from 2010 were uncovered.
 Kevin Hart stepped down from hosting the Academy Awards after homophobic tweets from almost a decade ago resurfaced.
 Nick Vallelonga, the screenwriter of Green Book which just won multiple Golden Globe awards, had Islamophobic tweets dug up from 2015 that he is now apologizing for.
 At the time, their tweets were just a representation of their own opinions, but are now a reflection of the organizations they work for.

 Most organizations don’t have celebrities working for them so these cases are not the norm, but it doesn’t mean HR professionals should ignore social media.
 Having a policy that sets guidelines and expectations regarding the use of social media can save you from an employee relations headache.
 It’s important to determine how in depth the policy needs to be by taking into account the organization’s brand, culture, and industry.

 For example, a K-12 school may need a more robust policy that specifically speaks to posting images with kids or their schoolwork.
 One wrong post can easily violate student protection laws like FERPA.
 That policy may also want to outline expectations around students and teachers friending each other on social media.
 Alternatively, a tech organization may want to set guidelines around sharing any details about projects as it may lead to product leaks.